BAVI-BOOP/film-finder/README.md

 ## Notes

-- You can use HTML,and CSS, JS and api to complete this project.
+- You can use HTML,and CSS, JS and movie API to complete this project.

 ### Useful resources